akwasniewski/Cafe-Lingua/README.md

 Prerequisites:
 - Up to date Expo Go app on your smartphone

-Just follow [this](exp://u.expo.dev/update/1bb3c916-2dbc-41ce-a7e5-8062fe30622b) link on you smatphone and it will automatically redirect you to your expo go app.
+Just follow exp://u.expo.dev/update/1bb3c916-2dbc-41ce-a7e5-8062fe30622b on you smartphone and it will automatically redirect you to your expo go app.
 From there sign up and learn.
 ### Mac via IOS simulator / Mac via expo go
 Prerequisites: